dayseanm04/Hospital-Network-Design-Project/design/02-Hospital-Department-Analysis.md

 | **IP Phones** | 147 |
 | **Employees** | 197 |

+---

+### Note
-**Note: the numbers might be off a little bit since im in the planning stage!**
+- The number of divices might be off a little, it wont affect the network
+- The devices are strictly PCs, IP Phones and printers.
+It dosent include hospital equipments sicns I cant simulate that in Packet Tracer